FZJ-INM1-BDA/siibra-python/docs/api.rst

 API Documentation
 =================

-The class and package diagrams can be found at the `developer documentation<developer>`.
+The class and package diagrams can be found at the :ref:`developer documentation <developer>`.

 :mod:`Siibra<siibra>`
 ====================